-Destination Graduation - Florida High School Diploma Pathways
+Destination Graduation - Florida High School Graduation Pathway Options

-In Florida, students may choose from a number of graduation pathways.
+In Florida, students may choose from a number of graduation pathway options.
 Graduation pathways may impact future employment choices, as well as further education and training.
-Be sure to select the most appropriate graduation pathway for your youth.
+Be sure to select the most appropriate graduation pathway option for your youth.
 This should be discussed with the IEP team and may be revisited if needed.
+Details for graduation requirements for the three 24-Credit Standard Diploma Options, as well as the 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) Option and Career and Technical Education (CTE) Pathway Option are provided in the Graduation Options Charts on pages 6 thorough 9.
+For students entering 9th grade for the beginning 2023-24 (and thereafter), please reference the charts on pages 6-7.
+For students who entered 9th grade prior to 2023-24, please refer to the charts on pages 8 and 9.

-24-Credit Standard Diploma: There are three 24-credit high school diploma pathways.
-Details are provided in the Graduation Pathways Chart on pages 6 and 7.
-The majority of students with disabilities will complete the pathway available to all students.
-There are also two graduation pathways available only to students with disabilities.
+24-Credit Standard Diploma Options: There are three 24-credit high school diploma options.
+The majority of students with disabilities will complete the 24-credit option available to all students.
+There are also two graduation options available only to students with disabilities.
 These two options allow students to substitute a career and technical education (CTE) course with related content for one credit in each of the four core content areas.
-The second of the pathways for students with disabilities is designed specifically for students with significant cognitive disabilities who earn credits via access courses and are assessed using an alternate assessment.
-Learn more information about this at the bottom of this page. \Note - The 24-credit pathways may also be completed as 18-credit options. \\Note - Some districts have additional credits requirements for graduation.
+The second of the options for students with disabilities is designed specifically for students with intellectual disabilities who earn credits via access courses and are assessed using an alternate assessment.
+Learn more information about this at the bottom of this page.
+Note - All 24-credit options may also be completed as 18-credit options.
+Note - Some districts have additional requirements for graduation.

-18-Credit ACCEL Pathway:
+18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) Option:

-Students in the 18-credit ACCEL pathway must meet all the graduation requirements for a 24-credit standard diploma, except they need to earn only three elective credits instead of eight.
-Physical education and an online course are not required.
+Students in the 18-credit ACCEL pathway option must meet all the graduation requirements for a 24-credit standard diploma, except they earn reduced elective credits and a Physical education credit is not required.
 As this is an accelerated option, this pathway should be carefully considered.

-CTE Graduation Pathway:
+Career and Technical (CTE) Graduation Pathway Option:

-Students using this pathway must meet all of the requirements for a minimum of 18 credits in which only four elective credits are required.
+Students using this pathway must meet all of the requirements for a minimum of 18 credits in which 3.5-4 elective credits are required (depending on the 9th grade cohort year).
 Two elective credits in CTE courses must result in a program completion and an industry certification.
-Two elective credits are required in a work-based learning program, or up to two credits of electives, including financial literacy, to fulfill this requirement.
+Please refer to the Graduation Options Charts to determine Work-Based Learning credit requirements or equivalent substitutions for the CTE Graduation Pathway Option.

-International Baccalaureate (IB) Diploma Program:
+International Baccalaureate (IB) curriculum:

-The IB Diploma Program is designed for highly motivated students aged 16-19.
+The IB curriculum is designed for highly motivated students aged 16-19.
 It is based on a rigorous two-year pre-university course of study with international examinations and university credit.
 (Check your school district for availability.)

-Advanced International Certificate of Education (AICE) Diploma Program:
+Advanced International Certificate of Education (AICE) curriculum:

-The AICE Diploma Program is designed for students aged 16-19 who are seeking advanced study in preparation for college or university study.
+The AICE curriculum is designed for students aged 16-19 who are seeking advanced study in preparation for college or university study.

 The AICE Diploma Program is based on the Cambridge International Examinations curriculum and assessment.
 (Check your school district for availability.)